RishiGC25/PythonExercises_And_PracticeProblems/README.md

 The details and functionalities that are essential and must be present are:

 User will give a word as an input.
-Suppose that the word is present in your dictionary along with its definition or meaning.
+Suppose that the word is present in your dictionary along with its meaning.
 The program will print the meaning or definition of that word.
 For example:
 The user inputs the word : “coding”